binerogroup/documentation/_sources/compute/launching-an-instance/openstack-horizon.rst.txt

 .. note::

-   If you don't have a :doc:`network </networking/network/index>` or :doc:`../ssh-keys` available in some of the steps below, you might need to do some :doc:`initial configuration </getting-started/launching-an-instance>` first.
+   If you don't have a :doc:`network </networking/network/index>` or :doc:`../ssh-keys`
+   available in some of the steps below, you might need to do some :doc:`initial configuration </getting-started/launching-an-instance>` first.

-   An SSH-key created or added in the :doc:`/getting-started/managing-your-cloud/cloud-management-portal` is not available in Horizon as they use `API users </getting-started/users.html#api-users>`__ and SSH-keys are owned by the user account and not the project.
+   An SSH-key created or added in the :doc:`/getting-started/managing-your-cloud/cloud-management-portal` is not available in OpenStack Horizon as they use `API users </getting-started/users.html#api-users>`__ and SSH-keys is per user account and not the project.

 - Under **Project**, click **Compute** and then **Instances** in the left side menu.